snap-stanford/GraphGym/README.md

 in the example above, it is `run/results/example_grid_example/`.
 After running each experiment, GraphGym additionally automatically averages across different models, saved in `run/results/example_grid_example/agg`.
-There, `val.csv` represents validation accuracy for each model configuration at the *final* epoch, and `val_best.csv` represents the results at the epoch with the highest validation error.
+There, `val.csv` represents validation accuracy for each model configuration at the *final* epoch; `val_best.csv` represents the results at the epoch with the highest average validation error;
+`val_best_epoch.csv` represents the results at the epoch with the highest validation error, averaged over different random seeds.
-When test set split is provided, `test.csv` represents test accuracy for each model configuration at the *final* epoch, and `test_best.csv` represents the results at the epoch with the highest validation error.
+When test set split is provided, `test.csv` represents test accuracy for each model configuration at the *final* epoch; `test_best.csv` represents the test set results at the epoch with the highest average validation error;
+`test_best_epoch.csv` represents the test set results at the epoch with the highest validation error, averaged over different random seeds.